Daour211/reading-notes/201/class-09.md

  -	Submitting forms: submit buttons, image button,
  - 	Uploading files

-**Form structure**: the form exists inside a < form> element, which will have usually action and method and id attributes:
+**Form structure**: the form exists inside a **< form>** element, which will have usually action and method and id attributes:

- -	action: Its value is the URL for the page on the server that will receive the information in the form when it is submitted.
+ -	**action**: Its value is the URL for the page on the server that will receive the information in the form when it is submitted.
- -	method: sent using one of two methods:
+ -	**method**: sent using one of two methods:

    1-get: using get method the values from the form are added to the end of the URL specified in the action attribute.
 Used for:
       -short forms